 Ghongadi is a traditional woolen blanket made in Maharashtra, India.
 Blankets are made on Pit-Loom and dyed with organic and natural dyes.

-This blanket has cultural significance in Maharashtra, as it is considered as a holy blanket and used in all the holy rituals and community functions.
+This blanket has cultural significance in Maharashtra, as it is considered a holy blanket and used in all the holy rituals and community functions.

 On the other side, Ghongadi believed to help acupressure and blood flow.
-Nomads and shepherds in southern Maharashtra sleep on them in acute back pain and found as a great remedy for themselves.
+Nomads and shepherds in southern Maharashtra sleep on them in acute back pain and are found as a great remedy for themselves.

 This Ghongadi is light in weight, soft in feel, Handmade.